Tomnowell/newsite/_posts/2023-11-11-THM-SOC2-Intro-To-Logs.md

 date:   2023-11-11 00:00:00 +0900
 categories: cybersec THM SOC2 Logs
 ---

-#### Learn the fundamentals of logging, data sources, collection methods and principles to step into the log analysis world
+##### Learn the fundamentals of logging, data sources, collection methods and principles to step into the log analysis world

-#### TryHackMe SOC 2 Learning Pathway
+---

-##### Introduction
+### Introduction

 This is a guide to [tryhackme: Intro To Logs](https://tryhackme.com/room/introtologs).
 The room starts with some nice graphics and a brief outline of learning outcomes.
 It looks like there is a lot to do, so let's get stuck in!

+---

-##### Expanding Perspectives: Logs as Evidence of Historical Activity
+### Task 2 - Perspectives: Logs as Evidence of Historical Activity

 I'm not going to give the same information as the room does as I think the copyright rightly belongs to THM.